 Method

-- Select Anything > Data > Variables > New > Custom Code > R - Numeric.
-This will add a new variable called newvariable in your Data Sets Tree.
-It will also create an R CODE box on the right.
+> Data > Variables > New > Custom Code > R > Numeric.
+This will add a new variable called newvariable in the Data Sources tree.

-- Select newvariable, and in the Object Inspector, rename the variable Name and Label to names of your choice.
+- Select newvariable from the Data Sources tree, and in the object inspector, click the General tab and update the variable Name and Label to names of your choice.
 In this example, we will call it CombinedFilter.

-- Select CombinedFilter and type the names of each of your combo box filters on separate lines in the R CODE window.
+- With the CombinedFilter still selected, type the names of each of your combo box filters on separate lines in the R Code window.
 Then add a line of code that adds them together.
 For example:

-- In the Data sets tree, click on each filter variable one at a time and Copy/Paste the command in the R CODE window on the appropriate line in your R CODE window of the CombinedFilter variable.
+- In the Data Sources tree, click on each existing combo box filter variable one at a time and copy the R Code, which can be found by going to Data > R Code - Data > Edit Code in the object inspector.
+Then paste the name into the R Code editor on the appropriate line of your CombinedFilter variable.

 For example, this is the code in the Gender filter variable

-- In the object inspector for CombinedFilter, tick Usable as a filter under Properties > GENERAL.
+- In the object inspector for CombinedFilter, tick Usable as a filter under Data > Properties.

-Finally, you need to ensure this is the only filter in each of your outputs. - Click each output on the page, and select Inputs > FILTERS & WEIGHT
+Finally, you need to ensure this is the only filter applied to each of your outputs.

 Next